peterrayshen/QuoteFetcher-GERU/README.md

     session_id = Column(Text, nullable=False)
     requests = relationship("Request")
 ```
 As seen, there is a one-to-many relationship between sessions and requests.
-Each session is binded to multiple request and each request is binded to a singular session.
+Each session is binded to multiple requests.
 ## API
 ### Querying requests/sessions
 #### Sessions